ross-oreto/jackson5/README.md

 - When using the Fields DSL there is a little extra processing.
 - Jackson5 first converts an object into a JsonNode tree, then uses clever algorithms to prune the tree according to the Fields DSL specification.
 - The Jmh test cases which are included in the test package, demonstrate that Jackson5 is between .1 and .2 ms slower than straight Jackson.
-- So that's 1/10 or 2/10 of a millisecond slower that is un-noticeable for a great deal of dynamic flexibility.
+- So that's 1/10 or 2/10 of a millisecond slower and is un-noticeable for a great deal of dynamic flexibility.

 ### Spring Integration
-There are two options for integration Jackson5 into a Spring application
+There are two options for integrating Jackson5 into a Spring application
 - Direct Approach (Override the ObjectMapper and register a Jackson5 bean for injection)
 ```
 @Bean